hyutake/CRISP-prac/README.md

   <li>Filter option that matches user input to the task title(s)</li>
   <li>Form validation</li>
   <li>React redux (context) is used to store the task data locally</li>
-  <li>Bunch of styles "borrowed" from the udemy projects, should look familiar :></li>
+  <li>ALL styles are taken from the hands-on udemy projects, w/ minor modifications that took always too long to get it right :/</li>
-  <li>React router integration - coded SEPARATELY from the original non-router code (switch the commented and uncommented root.render() in /frontend/index.js to switch between the 2)</li>
+  <li>React router integration - coded <strong>SEPARATELY</strong> from the original non-router code (switch the commented and uncommented root.render() in /frontend/index.js to switch between the 2)</li>

   <li>Add task functionality for backend</li>